WordPress

 "My custom blog broke again."

-"It took 4 months and broke when I updated Node.
-My client's WP site has been running fine for 7 years with zero maintenance."
+"I just realized my custom-built blog engine took 4 months, has 3 readers, and broke when I updated Node.
+My client's WordPress site, which I mocked relentlessly, has been running fine for 7 years with zero maintenance."

 "You know what?
 It just works."

-"My client can edit it.
-I'm going to set it up in 20 minutes, invoice the client, and go outside for the first time in weeks."
+"WordPress works.
+It just works.
+My mom can edit it.
+My client can edit it.
+It has a plugin for everything.
+I'm going to install it, set it up in 20 minutes, invoice the client, and go outside for the first time in weeks."

 The reaper comes for every framework that promises to finally put WordPress in the grave.
 The cycle is eternal.